ajratner/softsat/README.md

 Note: pass `-ea` to have asserts work.

 ## TODO (Ratner)
+* allVariablesActive (MCSat passes it to SampleSat constructor, somewhere check for activeVar)
 * SampleSat (+ WalkSat) algorithm
 * Make SetClausesIn a member of Data, and make sure to include the softclauses.
 * Test MCSat implementation